Medford is one of our top small cities in the United States.

 Also, the park is open all year round, so you do not have to worry about finding the right time or seasons to visit.

 Picnic at the Prescott Park

-The humongous Prescott Park is one of the largest park and present on the East of Medford.
+The huge Prescott Park is one of the largest parks and is present on the East of Medford.

 Plan a nice family picnic here or pack some beers and spend time reminiscing about old times with your friends.

 The major attraction of the park is the Roxy Ann Peak.